On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Preliminaries

 \subsection{Conditional normalizing flow}

-Normalizing flows~\cite{rezende2015variational,papamakarios2021normalizing} learn a probability distribution from a dataset and can be used as both samplers and density estimators.
-Let $\mathcal{X}$ be a dataset from the true target probability distribution $p_{\mathbf{x}}$.
-One can utilize normalizing flow by fitting a flow-based model $q_\mathbf{x}$ to the true target distribution $p_{\mathbf{x}}$ using a simple base probability distribution $q_{\mathbf{z}}$ (\textit{e.g.}, standard normal distribution) and a diffeomorphic (\textit{i.e.}, invertible and differentiable) mapping $f_{\boldsymbol{\theta}}:\Omega \rightarrow \Omega$ where $\Omega$ is a compact subset of $\mathbb{R}^D$ with the following density transformation:
+NFs~\cite{rezende2015variational,papamakarios2021normalizing} learn a probability distribution from a dataset and can be used as both samplers and density estimators.
+Let $\mathcal{D}$ be a dataset from the true target probability distribution $p_{\mathbf{x}}$.
+One can utilize NF by fitting a flow-based model $q_\mathbf{x}$ to the true target distribution $p_{\mathbf{x}}$ using a simple base probability distribution $q_{\mathbf{z}}$ (\textit{e.g.}, standard normal distribution) and a diffeomorphic (\textit{i.e.}, invertible and differentiable) mapping $f_{\boldsymbol{\theta}}:\mathcal{X} \rightarrow \mathcal{Z}$ where $\mathcal{X}$ and $\mathcal{Z}$ are compact subsets of $\mathbb{R}^D$ with the following density transformation: